FC7W03 - Work Related Learning (2022/23)

 The formative process includes the regular maintenance of a structured learning log.
 This allows the student to plan and monitor their progress, to reflect on and learn from their experience, and to improve their performance during the placement.
 Formative assessment also includes the regular employer comments and observations during the placement period.

-In the case of the FOC VBE – the project supervision panel (including the academic supervisors and the business client) will provide a formal feedback on the individual (or team) performance, measuring understanding of project specifications / communication and presentation of project deliverables (or agreed iterative stages of deliverable) / time-management / project presentation and documentation.
+In the case of in-house provision – the project supervision panel (including the academic supervisors and the business client) will provide a formal feedback on the individual (or team) performance, measuring understanding of project specifications / communication and presentation of project deliverables (or agreed iterative stages of deliverable) / time-management / and documentation.

 In the case of volunteering activities - volunteering and their specific learning outcomes need to be agreed by the module team in advance.
 Each student will be allocated an academic supervisor.
 Students need to submit a learning portfolio with evidence.
 The portfolio needs to demonstrate volunteering activities carried out, how the agreed learning outcomes have been met by these activities, the quality of the achievements, quality of the reflection on the activities, problem solving skills and analytic skills demonstrated in the portfolio.